orsonteodoro/oiledmachine-overlay/README.md

 carefully, it may result in a critical severity vulnerability.

 -D_FORTIFY_SOURCE is like the poor man's version of ASan but limited to these cases and not comprehensive memory corruption mitigation.
+It is the fallback when any ASan flavor cannot be applied.

 ##### Extra flags added fix lost fortify source integrity